NormandaleWells/YABEIC/README.md

 BTW, despite accessing the ports directly, the code is portable among different types of Arduinos.

-Ironically, even the clock will probably be the last piece incorporated into the computer, it was the first piece actually built.
+Ironically, even though the clock will probably be the last piece incorporated into the computer, it was the first piece actually built.
 I wanted to play around with Julian Ilett's clock module, and found it will work fine for my purposes.
 Depending on the capacitor I use, I can get either 1.7KHz (with a 1 uF cap), or about 12KHz (with a 0.1 uF cap).